wikimedia/mediawiki-extensions-MobileFrontend/README.md

 ##### $wgMFEnableMinervaBetaFeature

-Controls whether the "Minerva as a desktop skin" beta feature is enabled
+Controls whether the "Minerva as a desktop skin" beta feature is enabled.

 * Type: `Boolean`
 * Default: `false`